Here's what you may not have heard about the massive new report on climate change in the U.S. - ImaGeo

 I’ve been left wondering how reporters who otherwise do a truly excellent job covering climate change missed the mark.
 Ben Hale, an environmental philosopher and a colleague of mine at the University of Colorado, wrote in a Facebook post that he believed “the adaptation taboo of 15 years ago is still in effect.
 Some people continue to think that accepting adaptation amounts to giving up on mitigation.”

 That may well be true.
-And it suggests that reporters and editors are filtering things unconsciously (or not) through left-leaning groupthink.
+And it suggests that reporters and editors are filtering things unconsciously (or not) through groupthink.
 As I wrote in my reply to Ben on Facebook:

 My God, entire cities are being swallowed by flames, and what we should be doing to deal with that right here, right now, is an obvious urgent question.
 But instead they are worried what people will thingk if they report on something that some view as being associated with denialism?